Knoblauchpilze/sogserver/README.md

  * `universe_id` : defines a filter on the universe the player belongs to.
  * `player_name` : defines a filter on the name of the player.

+It is possible to create a new player, which represents the instance of an account in a universe.
+This can be done through the `/player` endpoint and by specifying the data under the `player-data` key.
+The following properties can be specified:
+ * `account`: the identifier of the account linked to this player.
+Should be matching an existing account.
+ * `uni`: the identifier of the universe into which the player should be created.
+No other `player` linked to the same account should exist in this universe.
+ * `id`: an identifier representing this player.
+It will be auto-generated if left empty.
+ * `name`: the display name of the player in the universe.
+Should be unique but does not need to be (maybe we should modify that at some point).

 ## Fleets

 The `/fleets` endpoint allows to fetch information on the fleet currently moving through the server.
 There is no real way to distinguish between fleets of different universes but we instead rely on providing the coordinates of the destination of the fleet and thus access the fleet through its target planet.
 The available query parameters are: